Top 26 small business ideas to get started for Students in 2022

 16. Test Application Development

 Building a million-dollar app takes work—99.5% of consumer apps crash.
-Most applications do not fit the product market.
-They need a ton of marketing.
-And they are expensive to create.
+Most applications do not fit the product market, require a lot of marketing, and are expensive to create.

 Why bother including this on our list of ideas for small projects?
 What companies?
 Because the development of applications for the consumer is one of many paths for entrepreneurs.
 New apps are popping up daily for the Shopify App Store, with a marketplace of motivated businesses eager to find the necessary tools.
 Sounds interesting?
 See How to Build a Shopify App: The Complete Guide on our partner blog for more information.